Know your worth: Supporting Leadership revisited

 • Organisation - you bring a sense of order.

-Everything in it's place, you know exactly where to find things and what to do with them.
+Everything is in it's place, you know exactly where to find things and what to do with them.

 • Foresight - you are always one step ahead.